shimaore/red-rings-couchdb/backend.coffee.md

         values =
           subscriptions_keys
-          .filter is_string # Can only retrieve string keys .map (key) -> db.get(key).catch -> null
+          .filter is_string # Can only retrieve string keys from a database .map (key) -> db.get(key).catch -> null
           .chain most.fromPromise
           .filter not_null